erikhyrkas/snakes/training_data/llama-stories_1.md

 Astra nodded enthusiastically, feeling a sense of excitement wash over her.
 She knew that no matter where life took them, friendship was the one constant that would always be there – in space or on any planet.

 As they hugged each other tightly, the stars outside seemed to twinkle with approval, and Astra knew that this was just the beginning of an epic journey – not just through space, but through the power of true friendship.<end>
-Prompt: Write a story that begins with a 33-year-old woman named Emma walking through the deserted streets of her village after sunset, feeling a growing sense of emptiness and unease as she tries to recall something important that she's lost.
+Write a story that begins with a 33-year-old woman named Emma walking through the deserted streets of her village after sunset, feeling a growing sense of emptiness and unease as she tries to recall something important that she's lost.
 As she ventures deeper into the nearby woods, the atmosphere becomes increasingly ominous, and Emma discovers an ancient tree with glowing eyes, leading to a revelation about her past and a terrifying realization about her true circumstances in the village.<start>The sun had barely set over the village, casting long shadows across the thatched roofs of the cottages.
 Emma, a 33-year-old woman with long brown hair and a quiet demeanor, walked through the deserted streets, her eyes scanning the ground for something she couldn't quite remember.

 She had lost it before, several times in fact, but this time felt different.
 This time, the feeling of emptiness was like a weight on her chest, making it hard to breathe.
 She tried to shake it off, telling herself it was just stress from work, but deep down, she knew it was more than that.